 The Company is subject to threats of litigation and is involved in actual litigation and damage claims arising in the ordinary course of business, such as actions related to injuries, property damage, contract disputes, and handling or disposal of vehicles.
-The material pending legal proceedings to which the Company is a party, or of which any of the Company's property is subject, include the following matters.
+There are no material pending legal proceedings to which the Company is a party, or with respect to which any of the Company's property is subject.